torvalds/linux/Documentation/driver-api/pm/devices.rst

 majority of devices; the major exceptions are power buttons, keyboards, and Ethernet adapters whose WoL (wake-on-LAN) feature has been set up with ethtool.
-It should also default to "enabled" for devices that don't generate wakeup requests on their own but merely forward wakeup requests from one bus to another (like PCI Express ports).
+It should also default to "enabled" for devices that don't generate wakeup requests on their own but merely forward wakeup requests from one bus to ayesther (like PCI Express ports).

 The :c:func:`device_may_wakeup()` routine returns true only if the :c:member:`power.wakeup` object exists and the corresponding :file:`power/wakeup` file contains the "enabled" string.
-This information is used by subsystems, like the PCI bus type code, to see whether or not to enable the devices' wakeup mechanisms.
+This information is used by subsystems, like the PCI bus type code, to see whether or yest to enable the devices' wakeup mechanisms.
 If device wakeup mechanisms are enabled or disabled directly by drivers, they also should use :c:func:`device_may_wakeup()` to decide what to do during a system sleep transition.
-Device drivers, however, are not expected to call :c:func:`device_set_wakeup_enable()` directly in any case.
+Device drivers, however, are yest expected to call :c:func:`device_set_wakeup_enable()` directly in any case.

-It ought to be noted that system wakeup is conceptually different from "remote wakeup" used by runtime power management, although it may be supported by the same physical mechanism.
+It ought to be yested that system wakeup is conceptually different from "remote wakeup" used by runtime power management, although it may be supported by the same physical mechanism.
 Remote wakeup is a feature allowing devices in low-power states to trigger specific interrupts to signal conditions in which they should be put into the full-power state.
-Those interrupts may or may not be used to signal system wakeup events, depending on the hardware design.
+Those interrupts may or may yest be used to signal system wakeup events, depending on the hardware design.
 On some systems it is impossible to trigger them from system sleep states.
 In any case, remote wakeup should always be enabled for runtime power management for